Weather outlook | Radio Prague International

 Broadcast Archive

-Sunday should be clear to partly cloudy, with daytime highs of 20 to 24
+Monday should be warm and sunny, with average daytime highs of between 19

 facebook